 7. Start pitching: how to get your first freelance writing client

-You may actually land your first client by the time you get to this step thanks for networking and building your portfolio via guest posts.
+You may actually land your first client by the time you get to this step, thanks to networking and building your portfolio via guest posts.

-However, it’s still crucial that you know how to find clients.
+However, it’s still crucial that you know how to find freelance writing work.
 One easy way is to look at job boards.
 Job boards are often filled with freelance writing jobs for clients who are eager to hire.
 This is what makes it a great place to start your search.

 Some of the best freelance writing job boards include: